 Interest Rate Risk.
 The Fund is exposed indirectly to investments selected by TLT's investment adviser which are sensitive to interest rates, which subjects the Fund to the risks associated with such investments.
 In general, the market price for TLT experiences a negative correlation to changes in interest rates.
 An historically low interest rate environment has ended, leading to rising interest rates and heightened risks associated with rising interest rates.
 Further increases in interest rates will generally cause the value of securities held by TLT, and therefore the Fund, to decline, may lead to heightened volatility in the fixed-income markets and may adversely affect the liquidity of certain fixed-income investments, including those held by TLT, and therefore the Fund.
-Conversely, in falling interest rates may magnify interest rate risk.
+Conversely, in falling interest rate environments, to the extent TLT appreciates in value, the Fund may not experience the same increase in value due to the sold call options.
+Very low or negative interest rates may magnify interest rate risk.
 Changing interest rates, including rates that fall below zero, may have unpredictable effects on markets, result in heightened market volatility and detract from the Fund's performance to the extent TLT, and therefore the Fund, is exposed to such interest rates.
 Additionally, under certain market conditions in which interest rates are low and the market prices for portfolio securities have increased, TLT may have a very low or even negative yield.
 A low or negative yield would cause TLT, and therefore the Fund, to lose money in certain conditions and over certain time periods.